Goodbye 2025, and hello 2026! As we enter the new year, it’s time to make new goals, see new places, and try new things.

 4. Indulge in local cuisine at D.C.’s Winter Restaurant Week

 What’s better than dining at some of D.C.’s best restaurants for hard-to-beat prices?
-Lunch and brunch start at $25 per person and dinners ranging from $40 to $55 per person, offering you the chance to dine out at the best price.
-Restaurant week is from January 27 to February 2.
+Lunch and brunch start at $25 per person, and dinners range from $40 to $55 per person, offering you the chance to dine out at the best price.
+Restaurant week is from January 19th to the 25th.
 Learn more here.

 5. Shake off the winter blues at Dopamine Land